 Tip 3: Holiday Characters

 Make sure that you try to make time for special holiday character appearances.
-Hollywood Studios is still the best and easiest place to see a handful of characters in their holiday gear, but Epcot has three unique character meet-and-greets which are only found here just for the holiday season.
+Hollywood Studios is still the best and easiest place to see a handful of characters in their holiday gear, but Epcot has had three unique character meet-and-greets which are only found here just for the holiday season in past years.
 We, of course, have the return of Belle in her holiday dress at the France pavilion.
-She can usually be found at the France gazebo, but recent reports suggest that construction walls are up in this area now so she sometimes is relocated a little bit further down the path.
+She can usually be found at the France gazebo.
 Pluto can also be found towards the entrance to the park sporting winter earmuffs and his holiday scarf.

 Tip 4: Storytellers